 If you’re thinking of leasing a programmer, make sure you’re getting what you really need.
 The difference between a junior and a senior developer can be quite significant, and you’d be surprised how many ‘’senior’’ cvs you will get in offers.
 Honesty is sometimes hard to come by – many developers attempt to ‘’sell’’ underqualified coders as senior developers with hope you won’t notice the difference.

-2018 is seeing a high demand from the market for senior developers, which leads to shortages in supply.
-Development companies do tend to use this to slip in their less experienced coders.
-It’s good to exercise caution when body leasing, as it might take a junior developer significantly longer to achieve a demanding goal.
+2019 has seen a high demand for senior developers, which translated into shortages in supply.
+2020 is looking pretty much the same, which makes development companies try to slip in their less experienced coders as seniors.
+It’s good to exercise caution when body leasing, as it might take a junior developer significantly longer to achieve a goal meant for an experienced programmer.
 You will be paying an hourly rate for a leased coder, so make sure you get what you pay for.

 Find your developer now!